-To discover more about the history of Cyprus, pay a visit to Chrysorrogiatissa Monastery.
-Found near Panagia village, the monastery dates back to the 12th century, while the building you see today was built in 1770.
+If you want to discover the history of Cyprus then pay a visit to Chrysoroyiatissa Monastery.
+Located just a 40-minute car journey from Panagia village, this religious site dates back to the 12th century.
+However, the building you see here today was built in 1770.

 You should note, to get to this attraction you'll need to hire a car.
 When you arrive you'll be greeted by a building showcasing stunning white walls within a tranquil setting.
 This monastery is one of the wealthiest and most lavishly decorated monasteries Cyprus has to offer, so it's no wonder tourists make their way up the mountains in their thousands to pay a visit.